-There are currently no open postdoctoral or undergraduate research positions available.
+There are currently no open undergraduate research positions available.
 Prospective graduate students interested in synthetic polymer chemistry are encouraged to apply to the GT chemistry program.

 Krista received her B.S. in chemistry at the University of Pittsburgh.
 While at Pitt, she conducted computational research on silyl ketene polymerization and CO2 absorption in ionic liquids with Dr. Daniel Lambrecht.
 During the summer of 2016, Krista received the Mickey Leland Energy Fellowship through the Department of Energy at the National Energy Technology Lab in Pittsburgh, where she did computational research of the electrochemistry of CO2 with AuNPs.
 In the summer of 2017, Krista worked in polymer R&D at Sherwin-Williams.
 She is currently a recipient of the Renewable Bioproducts Institute fellowship, and co-advised with Dr. Gutekunst and Dr. Mohan Srinivasarao with Georgia Tech’s School of Materials Science and Engineering.
 Krista’s current research is in polymer – cellulose nanocrystal composites.